 Mar 7, 2013 12:00 PM by Robert Preidt

-While the study found an association between higher rates of in-hospital death and non-use of aspirin before PCI, it did not prove a cause-and-effect relationship.
+While the study found an association between exposure to secondhand smoke and calcium build up in coronary arteries, it did not prove a cause-and-effect relationship.

 The data and conclusions of research presented at medical meetings should be considered preliminary until published in a peer-reviewed medical journal.

 The U.S. Centers for Disease Control and Prevention has more about secondhand smoke.